Iaba, Banitu and Atalia: Content of Tomb II

 Iaba, Banitu and Atalia were not known by name prior to the discovery of the tomb.
 The find of the tombs, which contained other remains and names as well, nearly doubled the number of Neo-Assyrian queens known by name.
 On an alabaster tablet recording a funerary inscription, found in the alcove of the tomb's antechamber, Iaba's name is recorded and she is described as the queen, though the name of her husband is not mentioned.
 Iaba's name also appears on two golden bowls found in the sarcophagus, where she is explicitly called the "queen of Tiglath-Pileser".
 Apart from these bowls, five other inscribed objects were also found in the sarcophagus.
 Three (a rock crystal jar, bronze mirror and another golden bowl) are inscribed with "Atalia, queen of Sargon" and two (a bronze cosmetic container and a fourth golden bowl) are inscribed with "Banitu, queen of Shalmaneser".
-There are also numerous objects in the tomb that are not inscibed with any name, including bracelets, bowls and two golden crowns.
+There are also numerous objects in the tomb that are not inscribed with any name, including bracelets, bowls and two golden crowns.
 In total Tomb II contained 26 kilograms (57 lbs) of gold objects.
 Several of these are marked with a scorpion symbol, often used for royal women, rather than a specific name.

 The sarcophagus contained two female skeletons, one buried on top of the other.
 The lower skeleton has been designated Body II B and the upper skeleton has been designated Body II A. The skeletons were covered with burnt remains of linen garments.
 For security reasons, the bones and treasures of the tomb were placed in plastic bags and taken to the Mosul Museum on the same day they were discovered.
 There were several alabaster jars found in the tomb, one of which included brown and decomposed organic material.
 Analysis of this material has ruled it out being a heart, liver or kidney but it may be a dehydrated brain, of unclear origin.